kinjalrt/fabflix/README.md

 cp ./target/*.war /home/ubuntu/tomcat/webapps
 ```
   5. Launch the app from the Tomcat manager page on localhost.

+## Contribution

+### Kinjal Reetoo
+  - Implemented Movie List and Single Star pages.
+  - Initial git setup and wrote README.md for P1.
+  - Implemented the Main Page with Search and Browse
+  - Implemented the Shopping Cart
+  - Demo video and final deployment for grading P2.
+  - Added HTTPS
+  - Used encrypted password
+  - Importing large XML data files into the Fabflix database
+  - Demo video and final deployement P3
+  - Improving the Fabflix by full-text Search and Autocomplete
+  - Demo video and Readme P4

+### Yasvi Patel
+  - Implemented Single Movie page, hyperlinks and jump requirements.
+  - Demo video and final deployment for grading P1.
+  - Implemented the Login Page
+  - Implement the Movie List Page, Single Pages & Jump Functionality (Extended from Project 1)
+  - Updated the Look and Feel and README.md for P2.
+  - Added reCAPTCHA
+  - Used PreparedStatement
+  - Implemented a Dashboard using Stored Procedure
+  - Readme P3
+  - Developing an Android App for Fabflix

+# PROJECT 3:

 ## All queries with Prepared Statements